 As part of the tour, look closely at the resident’s rooms and common areas.
 Are those clean?
-Even more, import, are the residents clean and well-groomed?
+Even more important, are the residents clean and well-groomed?
 If residents are still in their pajamas in the middle of the afternoon, that’s a potential red flag.

 Let your nose be your guide.
 If the facility doesn’t smell right, that should be cause for concern.

 Quality of the Staff

-Ask for information on the management staff and caregivers—their schooling, experience, and ask for references and check them.
+Ask for information on the management staff and caregivers—their schooling and experience—and ask for references, and check them.

 Speaking of staff, what is the ratio of residents to staff?
 Even the best caregivers will provide inadequate care if they’re responsible for too many residents.